-In such instances, students, with their parents' or guardians' consent, may arrange to address topics related to reproduction and sexuality by an alternative means.
-This must been arranged in consultation with their school.
-The alternate means must be agreed upon by the students, their parents or guardians, and the school.
+In such instances, with their parents' or guardians' consent, students may arrange to address topics related to reproduction and sexuality by an alternative means.
+This must be arranged in consultation with the school and agreed upon by all.

 The alternate delivery policy does not allow students to “opt-out” of learning about these topics.
-It is expected that students will, in consultation with their school, demonstrate their knowledge of the learning standard(s) have arranged to address by alternative means.
+It is expected that students will, in consultation with their school, demonstrate their knowledge of the learning standard(s) arranged to be addressed by alternative means.

-This alternate delivery policy does not apply to any other learning standards or learning outcomes in the education program guides listed above.
+This alternate delivery policy does not apply to other learning standards or outcomes in the education program guides listed above.
 Nor does it apply to any other British Columbia provincial curriculum.

 There are several ways in which the preferences of students and their parents or guardians regarding alternative delivery can be accommodated.
 The following are some examples: